Blogs/Technology

 Experience seamless collaboration and exceptional results.

-2. Why use Puppeteer instead of HTTP-based scraping?
+Why use puppeteer-core instead of puppeteer on Lambda?

-5. Is Puppeteer on Lambda suitable for long-running automation?
+Is Puppeteer on Lambda suitable for long-running crawls?

 Author-Goutham